 …Either you’re against structures of inequality, see the logic that all forms of oppression are interconnected, and embrace equality for women as tied to your own liberation, or you aren’t about justice but rather individual liberation.

 Islam forbids homosexual activity, and all sexual activity outside of marriage–an institution confined to joining people of the opposite sex.
-Islam also prescribes a dress code which sets boundaries for both men and women, and maintains a social order which emphasizes community interests over the unbridled rights of the individual.
+Islam also prescribes a dress code which sets boundaries for both men and women.
+Islamic society maintains a social order which emphasizes community interests over the unbridled rights of the individual.
 I would argue those points are non-negotiable.

 Islam absolutely does legislate morality.

-There is no “Islamic feminism” just as there is no “Islamic homosexuality, ” for the same reason there is no “halal pork.”
+There is no “Islamic feminism” just as there is no “Islamic homosexuality”.
+For the same reason, there is no “halal pork.”
 These concepts are oxymoronic.
-It’s quite clear the arguments in the rebuttal signed by self-proclaimed Muslim feminists are far more rooted in secular feminist dogma than in Islamic doctrine.
+The arguments in the rebuttal are far more rooted in secular feminist dogma than in Islamic doctrine.

 We are not going to let Muslim feminists hog the public microphone when the integrity of Islam is at stake.